 Set on the outskirts of Nazareth, the Nazareth Village is built on ancient agricultural land that boasts the area’s last remaining first-century wine press.
 The original farm has been restored with its ancient wine press, terraces, irrigation system, stone quarry, and exact replicas of first-century houses, a synagogue, a watchtower, mikveh, and olive presses have been carefully constructed using the original building methods and materials.

 Together, these elements form the Nazareth Village, an authentic first-century farm and archaeologically accurate re-creation of the hometown of Jesus with real ties to the life and time of His friends, family, and fellow Nazarenes.

 Best Museums in the Galilee – Yigal Alon Museum

 One of the things you must see is at the Yigal Alon Museum is the Ancient Galilee Boat, also known as the Jesus Boat.
 In fact, it is an ancient fishing boat from the 1st century CE, discovered in 1986 on the shore of the Sea of Galilee.
-The remains of the boat first appeared during a drought, when the waters of the Sea of Galilee receded.
-Other than the dating, there is no evidence connecting the boat to Jesus or his disciples but still, it gives a great idea of how boats looked like in biblical times.
+The boat first appeared during a drought, when the waters of the Sea of Galilee receded.
+Other than the dating, there is no evidence connecting the boat to Jesus or his disciples, but still, it gives a great idea of how boats looked in biblical times.